karmab/kcli/README.rst

        gateway: 192.168.0.1

 Within a net section, you can use name, nic, IP, mac, mask and gateway as keys.
 Note that up to 8 IPS can also be provided on command line when creating a single VM (with the flag -1, -2, -3,-4,...)

-Also note that if you set reserveip to True , a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range.
-You can also set reservedns to True to create a DNS entry for the host in the corresponding network ( Only done for the first nic)
+The complete list of options you can use goes as follow:

 -  *iso* (optional)
 -  *netmasks* (optional)